Payment systems

 PayPal Payments Pro

 If you are interested in a more robust checkout service, then PayPal Payments Pro is the solution to look out for.
-With its help, you can accept payments from 200 countries, and it’s possible to process 25 currencies.
-You can use a virtual terminal for accepting credit cards online or through mobile devices.
+With its help, you can accept payments from 200 countries and process 25 currencies.
+You can use a virtual terminal to accept credit cards online or through mobile devices.
 Customers get access to more payment options during checkout, meaning you are more likely to get the sale.

-Besides the mentioned payment processing solutions, users of PayPal can also get access to such features:
+Besides the mentioned payment processing solutions, users of PayPal can also get access to:

 • Tax calculation tools, which are automatically calculated based on the type of transaction and location;

-• An opportunity to apply for a Business Loan.
+• Business Loans.
 Users can check whether they are eligible with the help of an online tool;

-• It is possible to create invoices without any fees.
+• Invoices without any fees.
 However, there is a fee when you receive a payment through an invoice;

 PayPal has numerous features that make the lives of sellers easier.
-With the additional tools, you can use PayPal to cover numerous needs of your business.
+With the additional tools, you can use PayPal to cover various needs of your business

 What are the main Stripe features?